The University is committed to extending our work in sustainability to the wider community.

 The University takes its role within the wider community seriously and is committed to establishing and strengthening partnerships with local business, charities and other organisations.

 The University Community Forum tackles issues of mutual concern to local residents, students and the University.
 The Forum meets three times annually.
-Its membership includes the Pro Vice-Chancellor (Students) and other senior members of University staff, together with representation from the Students’ Union, Worcestershire County Council and Worcester City Council counsellors, local head teacher and residents.
+Its membership includes the Deputy Pro Vice Chancellor and Head of School and other senior members of University staff, together with representation from the Students’ Union, Worcestershire County Council and Worcester City Council Councillors, local head teacher and residents.
 The West Mercia Police are also regularly represented at meetings.
 Regular reports on sustainability are made to the committee, including a review of community issues raised and dealt with throughout the year.